-Amortization of technology is comprised of amortization of core technology assets which are used in the Company's operations, and is included separately in cost of revenues.
+Amortization of technology is comprised of amortization of core technology assets which are used in the Company's operations, and is presented separately as part of cost of revenues.

-m.
-Severance pay:
+1. Severance pay:

 The Company's liability for severance pay for periods prior to January 1, 2007, is calculated pursuant to Israeli severance pay law based on the most recent salary of the employees multiplied by the number of years of employment as of the balance sheet date.
 The Company recorded as expenses the increase in the severance liability, net of earnings (losses) from the related investment fund.
 Employees were entitled to one month's salary for each year of employment, or a portion thereof.
-Until January 1, 2007, the Company's liability is partially funded by monthly payments deposited with insurers; any unfunded amounts would be paid from operating funds and are covered by a provision established by the Company.
+Until January 1, 2007, the Company's liability was partially funded by monthly payments deposited with insurers; any unfunded amounts would be paid from operating funds and are covered by a provision established by the Company.

-The carrying value of deposited funds prior to January 1, 2007, includes profits (losses) accumulated up to the balance sheet date.
+The carrying value of deposited funds in respect to the severance liability for services prior to January 1, 2007, includes profits (losses) accumulated up to the balance sheet date.
 The deposited funds may be withdrawn only upon the fulfillment of the obligation pursuant to Israeli severance pay law or labor agreements.

-Effective January 1, 2007, the Company's agreements with employees in Israel, are under section 14 of the Severance Pay Law -1963.
+Effective January 1, 2007, the Company's agreements with employees in Israel, are under Section 14 of the Severance Pay Law, 1963.
 The Company's contributions for severance pay shall replace its severance obligation.
-Upon contribution of the full amount of the employee's monthly salary, no additional calculations shall be conducted between the parties regarding the matter of severance pay and no additional payments shall be made by the Company to the employee.
-Further, the related obligation and amounts deposited on behalf of such obligation are not stated on the balance sheet, as the Company is legally released from obligation to employees once the deposit amounts have been paid.
-Effective from January 1, 2007, the Company increased its contribution to the deposited funds to cover the full amount of the employee's monthly salary.
+Upon contribution of the full amount of the employee's monthly salary for each year of service, no additional calculations shall be conducted between the parties regarding the matter of severance pay and no additional payments shall be made by the Company to the employee.
+Further, the related obligation and amounts deposited on behalf of the employee for such obligation are not stated on the balance sheet, as the Company is legally released from the obligation to employees once the deposit amounts have been paid.
+Effective from January 1, 2007, the Company increased its contribution to the deposited funds to cover the full amount of the employee's monthly salary for each year of service.

-Severance expenses for the years ended December 31, 2007, 2008 and 2009, were \$ 3,982, \$ 5,134 and \$ 4,037, respectively.
+Severance expenses for the years ended December 31, 2008, 2009 and 2010, were \$ 5,134, \$ 4,037 and \$ 4,053, respectively.

-n.
+m.
 Employee benefit plan:

-The Company has a 401(K) defined contribution plan covering certain employees in the U.S. All eligible employees may elect to contribute up to 50%, but generally not greater than \$16,500 per year (and an additional amount of \$5,500 for employees aged 50 and over), of their annual compensation to the plan through salary deferrals, subject to IRS limits.
+The Company has a 401(K) defined contribution plan covering certain employees in the U.S. All eligible employees may elect to contribute up to 50%, but generally not greater than \$ 16,500 per year (and an additional amount of \$ 5,500 for employees aged 50 and over), of their annual compensation to the plan through salary deferrals, subject to IRS limits.
 Effective from January 1, 2006, the Company matches 50% of employee contributions to the plan up to a limit of 3% of their eligible compensation.
-In 2007, 2008 and 2009, the Company matched contributions in the amount of \$623, \$684 and \$848, respectively.
+In 2008, 2009 and 2010, the Company's match amounted to \$ 684, \$ 848 and \$ 904, respectively.